KeshHere/POE-Timeless-Jewel-Finder/README.md

 Find the best timeless Jewel seed for your needs in POE

     This is still in beta, so if you encounter any bugs or mistakes please feel free to let me know.
+You need all 4 CSV files and either .exe or source file .au3 to run the program.

 After initial discovery of how Timeless Jewels work https://github.com/majorregal/TimelessEmulator here, all the seeds and their effects have been brute forced.